sj-bt/UE4StyleGuide/README.md

 # UE4 Style Guide
 ### Agile Perception Edition

-*A mostly reasonable approach to Unreal Engine 4 project style and organization*
+*A mostly reasonable approach to Unreal Engine 4 project style and organization used by Agile Perception*

 ## Important Terminology